mattermost/mattermost-test-management/data/test-cases/cloud/co-term-expansion/test-1.md

 9. Verify the Billing page shows purchase details

 (extra manual)
-10. Verify the purchase email is received with attached licens copy and purchase details
+10. Verify the purchase email is received with attached license copy and purchase details
 11. Verify re-uploading license to confirm nothing is broken.